-The Nooksack River System is one of the major rivers flowing into the Salish Sea, and is home to five species of salmon — Chinook (listed as threatened on the federal Endangered Species list), pink, chum, coho, and a small riverine sockeye run.
+The Nooksack River is one of the major rivers flowing into the Salish Sea, and is home to five species of salmon — Chinook (listed as threatened on the federal Endangered Species list), pink, chum, coho, and a small riverine sockeye run.
 It is also home to species of trout such as bulltrout and steelhead.

 People in our corner of the Pacific Northwest rely on salmon and other native fish species for food, recreation, jobs, cultural identity, and social tradition.
 These iconic fish support the Salish Sea food chain and the wildlife that make Washington a bastion of rich life and biodiversity.

 But over the years, increased population, poorly planned development, pollution, and a warming climate have led to a rapid and concerning decline in salmon populations.
 In Washington, salmon have been listed as endangered in almost 75% of the state.

 RE Sources works to recover salmon populations by improving water quality, protecting and restoring fish habitat, improving stream flows, and eliminating threats to salmon survival.